-The connector of a double structure comprising a center conductor and outer conductor connecting to measurement input and the "GUARD" terminal, respectively.
+The connector of a double structure comprising a center conductor and outer conductor connecting to measurement input and to the "CH1&CH2" of the "VOLTAGE INPUT" connector on the rear, respectively.
+The connector has a floating potential common with CH2.

-13: "GUARD" terminal
+13: "INPUT" terminal [CH2]